 Photos by Brian Addison.

-With great design comes great accolades—and the Long Beach Airport (LGB) has been named one of the best airports in the nation for the third year running by the readers of Condé Nast Traveler.
+With great design comes great accolades—and the Long Beach Airport (LGB) has been named one of the best small airports in the nation after it scored being named one of the best in the nation period for the third year running by the readers of Condé Nast Traveler last year.

 This is not only after the previous two years (and jumping to number 7 this year) but also after receiving the California Transportation Foundation’s Aviation Project of the Year in 2013, being noted as one of the most beautiful airports in the world by the BBC in 2014, honored by the American Society of Landscape Architects (ASLA) in 2014, as well as a plethora of other recognitions…